MuhammadKhoshnaw/BasicMVIApp/README.md

 ### Fragment

 For the Fragments we have a similar structure as activity the [BaseFragment](ui/src/main/java/com/khoshnaw/ui/base/fragment/BaseFragment.kt) is an important empty class.
-Notice that the BaseFragment is getting it is layout from the constructor. this is making implementing data binding easier.
+Notice that the BaseFragment is getting its layout from the constructor. this is making implementing data binding easier.

 ```
 abstract class BaseFragment(@LayoutRes contentLayoutId: Int) : Fragment(contentLayoutId)
 ```

-And then we have[MVIFragment](ui/src/main/java/com/khoshnaw/ui/mvi/MVIFragment.kt) which is very similar to MVIActivity.
-It is implementing MVIView with addition to data binding and view model generics.
+And then we have [MVIFragment](ui/src/main/java/com/khoshnaw/ui/mvi/MVIFragment.kt) which is very similar to MVIActivity.
+It is implementing MVIView in addition to data binding and view model generics.

 ```
 abstract class MVIFragment<B : ViewDataBinding, V : StandardViewModel<*, *>>(